 On Saturday evening, around 6 p.m., an Alexander McQueen store on Rodeo Drive in Beverly Hills was broken into and looted, according to live video aired by a local CBS station.
 Dozens of mainly young men streamed into the McQueen store after the glass of its doorway was broken.
 A large display window was tagged with “Make America Pay.”
 The store had not been boarded up like most of its neighbors had earlier in the day.
 Some that entered the store ran out with handfuls of merchandise and handbags.

-Not long before, the Gucci store on rodeo was tagged with “Eat the rich” and managed to breach its blue plywood barricade and starting to break the glass facade behind, but left when police started to run over.
+Not long before, the Gucci store on rodeo was tagged with “Eat the rich” and people managed to breach its blue plywood barricade, starting to break the glass facade behind, but left when police started to run over.
 Dozens of police, many in riot gear, were present in and around the Rodeo area since early afternoon as protests in L.A. began to grow and move west from the Fairfax/Grove area of L.A..
 The police did not attempt to stop the looting of the McQueen store.

 As of 6:30 p.m., the CBS station was showing video of a Nordstrom department store within The Grove shopping center that had its rear entrance broken into, allowing the looting of merchandise to begin.
 The Apple store in the Grove was also broken into and looted, as was a Ray-Ban store.